SamAkinbile/Hangman/README.md

 If the guessed letter is part of the word reveall in the "(_)" spaces.
 The player does not lose any life. and player continue playing.

 4. **Incorrect Guesses;**
-If the guessed letter is not present in the spaces revealed "(_)" it as a guess.
-The player loses a life, untill the player get hanged.
+If the guessed letter is not present in the spaces revealed "(_)" .
+The player loses a life.
-Keep track of a guess counter.
+It also keep track of a letter that is alraedy guessed "You have alraedy guessed a letter" Keep track of a guess counter.

-1. **Hangman Drawing;**
-Draw parts of a "hangman" illustration for each guess made.
-When reaching the allowed guesses terminate the game.

-1. **Victory Condition;**
+5. **Victory Condition;**
-If all letters are correctly guessed before reaching or exceeding the number of guesses declare victory, for the player.
+If all letters are correctly guessed before reaching or exceeding the number of guesses.
+You win!

+6. **Defeat Condition;**
-1. **Defeat Condition;**If the player reaches the number of guesses before guessing the word they will lose.
+   If the player reaches the number of guesses before guessing the word or already guessed the leter.
+It will print  "You have alraedy guessed a letter, You lose"

-2. **End of Game;**
-Conclude the game by displaying a message indicating either victory or defeat.
-Optionally reveal the word.

-1. **Starting a New Round;**
+7. **Starting a New Round;**
 Initiate a round where the computer chooses a word.

-This variation keeps the core essence of Hangman intact but shifts the responsibility of selecting words to the computer.
-The players objective remains to guess the word, with incorrect attempts, as possible.

   - #### Returning Visitor Goals